FAQs & Fine Print

 Q: How should I pay for an instrument?

-A: The inventory page has "Add to Cart" buttons that open an online shopping cart.
-This is secure and run via PayPal, though you don't need PayPal to use it (there's a Guest checkout option).
-This allows all varieties of credit cards, direct bank "e-checks," debit cards, and whatnot to be used online.
+A: The inventory page has an online shop interface.
+This allows all varieties of credit cards, direct bank "e-checks," debit cards, PayPal, and whatnot to be used online.
 If we've agreed on a different price or additional, unlisted purchases need to be made at the same time, I can send an online invoice using the same system.
 Easy-peasy.
 I also take checks and money orders which can be written to Jake Wildwood and posted to the address on the contact page.

 Q: How do I pay for repair work?

-A: The same options as in the above question (via PayPal invoice/cart to email, check, or money order).
+A: The same options as in the above question (via PayPal invoice/cart to email, physical pick-up in shop via card/cash/check/whatever, check mailed, or money order mailed -- whatever you like!).

 Q: How much is shipping?

 A: I include shipping in my listed prices but they're for the United States only.
-Figure that a guitar listed at "$300 shipped" really means "$250+$50" shipped.
+Figure that a guitar listed at "$300 shipped" really means approximately "$225+$75 shipping" rather than "free" shipping.
 International sales may need an adjusted quote.
-On more expensive instruments I can often work overseas shipping into the price, though.
+On more expensive instruments I can often work overseas shipping into the price or close to it, though.

 Q: How long does it take to ship?